inventree/inventree-website/README.md

-# InvenTree home website
+# InvenTree website
-This project contains the source for the new InvenTree website.
+This project contains the source for InvenTree's website.
 It is built on Jekyll and GitHub pages for backend / hosting and tailtwindcss for frontend.

 ## Architecture